mireklzicar/cellarc_baselines/baselines/README.md

 # Baselines

-This directory collects a handful of sequence-to-sequence baselines that can be run against the processed ARC-style benchmarks in `data/benchmark_1M_processed`.
+This directory collects a handful of baselines that can be run against the processed ARC-style benchmarks in `data/benchmark_1M_processed`.
+The code is organised into three subpackages:

-Every baseline exposes the same constructor and forward signature via `baselines.create_baseline`, making it easy to swap models inside scripts.
+- `neural/` – PyTorch sequence models wired into the unified training loop via `baselines.create_baseline`.
+- `symbolic/` – Lightweight algorithmic solvers available through `baselines.symbolic.create_symbolic_baseline` and the Hydra-driven evaluation script `scripts/eval_symbolic.py`.
+- `llm/` – Placeholders for large-language-model-based approaches.

 ## Included models